 We continue to monitor the impact of COVID-19.
-The Admissions Committee has reviewed their policies with special consideration for the effects of COVID-19 on our applicants.
+The Admissions Committee has reviewed its policies with special consideration for the effects of COVID-19 on our applicants.
 The current policies have been established with these considerations in mind.
 For this reason, and in keeping with our Program’s policies, we are unable to waive any of our admission requirements for any reason.

-We are closely monitoring guidance from the World Health Organization, the CDC, and state and local authorities and will provide up to date information on our website as new information becomes available.
+We are closely monitoring guidance from the World Health Organization, the CDC, and state and local authorities and will provide up-to-date information on our website as new information becomes available.

 Before you apply, make sure you meet all of the prerequisites and other admission requirements.
 Use our pre-application self-checklist now to see if you’re ready.

 Application Window: April 29, 2021 – August 1, 2021